ajaimesv/log-parser/README.md

 Java & MySQL Log Parser
 =================================================

-Parses web log entries looking for IP addresses that have made at least N requests in a given period.
+Parses web log entries looking for IP addresses that have made at least N requests in a given period of time.
 Useful for banning IP's.

 Database setup